SudariR/demo/README.md

+#demo
-This is a demo repository to try ou the git tutorial at w3schools. the repo is built step by step in the tutorial.
+This is a demo repository to try ou the git tutorial at w3schools.
+The repo is built step by step in the tutorial.
+This is a tutorial for Git and GitHub.